-Former BBNaija Contestant Joseph Ada is dead
+Former BBNaija contestant Joseph Ada is dead

 A former participant in the inaugural season of Big Brother Nigeria in 2006, Joseph Ada, has died.

-In a linkaikeja.com report, the Big Brother star had been battling Pancreatitis and sadly passed on in Delaware, U.S.
+In a linkaikejablog.com report, the Big Brother star had been battling Pancreatitis and sadly passed on in Delaware, U.S.

 Joseph, along with fellow housemates Ebuka Obi-Uchendu, Gideon Okeke, Maureen Osuji, Katung Aduwak, Francisca Owumi, Ify Ejikeme, Helen, and others, captured the hearts of viewers during his time in the BBNaija house.